1760 - British operations in Bengal

 On February 25, Clive sailed from Calcutta for Great Britain.

 On February 29, Miran finally consented to rejoin Major Caillaud.
-The same day, the Emperor's Army had left Bihar and rapidly marched towards Bengal
+The same day, the Emperor's Army had left Bahar and was rapidly marching towards Bengal.

-On March 2, the British force reached Bihar and Caillaud was informed of the departure of the Emperor's Army for Bengal.
+On March 2, Caillaud's and Miran's forces reached Bahar and Caillaud was informed of the departure of the Emperor's Army for Bengal.
 The advantage which Caillaud had gained at Seerpore had been hopelessly sacrificed by the wilful obstinacy of Miran.
 The British army started in hot pursuit, Miran now realizing the fatal error he had committed.
 Shah Alam II had got to the rear of Caillaud's and Miran's forces and was hastening to occupy districts which had promised him their support.

-On April 4, a junction was effected between Major Caillaud's, Captain Spier's, and Miran's forces at Mungulkote (probably Mangalkot), Nawab Mir Jafar still accompanying Spier's detachment.
+On April 4, a junction was effected between Major Caillaud's, Captain Spier's, and Miran's forces at Mungulkote (present-day Mongalkote) on the Ajay River, Nawab Mir Jafar still accompanying Spier's detachment.
 Emperor Shah Alam II, who had been reinforced by the Maratha cavalry under Sheobut, was at this time at Maunkur.
 Captain Fischer, with 200 men of the Bengal European Regiment, was ordered to march to Murshidabad to protect the capital, and Caillaud now moved in the direction of the Emperor's camp.

 On April 6, Caillaud was desirous of attacking Shah Alam in his new position, but Mir Jafar showed what then appeared an unaccountable disinclination to give his support, refusing to allow his troops to act on the offensive, and declining to accede to Caillaud's request for the loan of horses to mount some of his European infantry whom he wished to employ as cavalry.
 It now came to Major Caillaud's knowledge that the nawab had icily made overtures to the Emperor, and it was subsequently proved that before leaving Murshidabad he had proffered his allegiance to him, the British being left in ignorance of the negotiation.
 Notwithstanding the altered circumstances, Caillaud determined to attack the Emperor, with or without his allies.

-On the morning of April 7, Caillaud marched with his troops to the village of Belkoss, opposite to the Emperor's encampment.
-The attack was led by the Bengal European Regiment, who under cover of the British artillery, rushed into the stream: which they were rapidly fording, when the enemy, after firing a few shots, set fire to their camp and hastily withdrew; but the British, having no cavalry, were unable to follow.
-The Emperor and his Maratha allies having evaded pursuit, doubled round and returned towards Patna, which had been left under protection of Raja Ram Narian with only a few Sepoys.
+On the morning of April 7, Caillaud marched with his troops to the village of Belkoss (present-day Belkash), opposite to the Emperor's encampment.
+The attack was led by the Bengal European Regiment and the Bengal Sepous, who under cover of the British artillery, rushed into the stream: which they were rapidly fording, when the enemy, after firing a few shots, set fire to their camp and hastily withdrew towards Bissunpoor; but the British, having no cavalry, were unable to follow.

 Emperor lay siege to Patna

-Knox, by this time near at hand, was sent by forced marches with his detachment of 200 men of the Bengal European Regiment, a complete battalion of Sepoys, and a detail of artillery, with 2 light field-guns, to assist Ram Narian; whilst the remainder of the field-force under Caillaud accompanied by the nawab's troops returned to Murshidabad.
+On April 16, Knox, by this time near at hand, was sent by forced marches with his detachment of 200 men of the Bengal European Regiment, the 1st battalion of Bengal Sepoys, and a detail of the Bengal European Artillery, with 2 light field-guns, to assist Ram Narian; whilst the remainder of the field-force under Caillaud, accompanied by the nawab's troops, remained at Dignuggur (present-day Dignagar).
+Knox was instructed to proceed northwards to Rajmahal on the Ganges River and then to march upstream along the river to the Purneah district, where he should cross to the other bank to prevent any surprise attack by detachments sent forward by the Emperor.
+Know should then march along the northern bank up to Patna.

 Third relief of Patna

 On April 25, just when help was so much needed a joyful cry was raised that relief was at hand.
 A cloud of dust and the glitter of the sun on bayonets was seen on the other side of the river; the shouts of the Europeans and the inspiring sound of the fife and drum were distinctly heard, reviving the spirits and hopes of the besieged, who, rushing to their deserted posts, defended them with renewed vigour.
-Boats laden with refreshments were sent across the river to the relieving party; and Knox with the 200 men of the Bengal European Regiment, Maclean with his well-seasoned Sepoys, and the European artillery with their field-guns, were heartily welcomed by the citizens.
+Boats laden with refreshments were sent across the river to the relieving party; and Knox with the 200 men of the Bengal European Regiment, Maclean with his well-seasoned 1st battalion of Bengal Sepoys, and the Bengal European artillery with their field-guns, were heartily welcomed by the citizens.
 Ram Narian's soldiers gave up their apprehensions about an escalade and about an assault, and said openly that now the British were within their walls the enemy would not dare to come to attack again.
 Knox with his Europeans had marched from Burdwan to Patna 530 km in 18 days; but his men, being fresh and elated with their reception, at once marched through the city with their colours flying and drums beating.
-The same day, the combined forces of Caillaud and Mir Jafar reached Murshidabad, the nawab's capital.
+The same day, the combined forces of Caillaud and Mir Jafar reached Murshidabad, the nawab's capital with the forces which forces previously encamped at Dignuggur.

 On April 26, Knox attacked the enemy's advanced position, surprising them whilst they were at their midday meal, driving them in confusion from their camp which he captured, together with their guns, stores, and ammunition and returning before sunset in triumph to the city, he was received by the citizens with acclamations of joy and relief.

-On April 27, the imperial troops and the French corps retired to the village of Gyah Manpore.
+On April 27, the imperial troops and the French corps retired to the village of Gyah Manpore (probably Manpur).

 British operations against Kuddum Hassain

-In May, Kuddum Hassain, the Nawab of Purneah, who it will be remembered had in the previous month come to terms with Nawab Mir Jafar Khan broke his agreement with Mir Jafar.
+In May, Kuddum Hassain, the Nawab of Purneah, who it will be remembered had in the previous month come to terms with Nawab Mir Jafar Khan broke his agreement with the latter.
 The conditions of peace and promises of fidelity which Kuddum Hassain had made were all forgotten as soon as Mir Jafar Khan with his European detachment was out of reach.
 Kuddum Hassain, who all along had determined to link himself with the Emperor, now busied himself in extorting money from his people to enable him to raise an army.
 After a few weeks, he had managed to collect a force said to consist of 6,000 cavalry, 10,000 infantry, and 30 guns, with which he marched rapidly, intending to join the Emperor's camp at Gyah Manpore.
-Major Caillaud started in pursuit; but Kuddum Hassain was well supplied with baggage, cattle, and elephants, so that the British were unable to overtake him.
-Under these circumstances Caillaud wrote to Knox at Patna, instructing him, if possible, to prevent a junction between Kuddum Hassain and the Emperor.
-Captain Knox now learnt that Kuddum Hassain had reached Hajeepore, a town on the opposite side of the river Ganges.

 On June 15, having collected his force, which consisted of 200 of the Bengal European Regiment, a battalion of Maclean's Sepoys, and 5 field-pieces, Knox crossed the river.
 He was accompanied by the brave Raja Shitab Roy, the commander of a choice body of cavalry, who had lately joined the British force.
 As the enemy under Kuddum Hassain were within 16 km, Knox, in consultation with Shitab Roy, arranged a night surprise but the guide misled them.